-We co-founded Elysium to share our experiences and help people understand that while the acute phase of noma is brief, its consequences create a lifelong journey for the rare survivors like us.
-With 90% of those affected succumbing to the disease, the remaining 10% who survive face a considerable burden.
+We cofounded Elysium to share our experiences and help people understand that while the acute phase of noma is brief, its consequences represent a lifelong journey for the rare survivors like us.
+With up to 90% of those affected succumbing to the disease, the remaining 10% who survive face a considerable burden.

-Moreover, we urge governments to not only accept help but also address the complex causes of noma.
+Moreover, we urge governments to address the complex causes of noma.
 Combating this disease requires raising health standards, investing in education, infrastructure, and social security.
 By securing these elements, noma and other Neglected Tropical Diseases can be eradicated, creating a win-win situation for all.

-Noma is often referred as the “Face of Poverty”.
-We think it more like the face of neglect instead.
+Noma is often referred to as the ‘Face of Poverty’.
+We think it is more like the face of neglect instead.

 The Deadly Disease You Never Heard About — And How You Can Help